joseph-flinn/site/frontend/posts/what-how-negotiation.md

 ---
+title: "Negotiation"
-title: "The Power of WHAT & HOW - Negotiation"
+series: "The Power of WHAT & HOW"
 slug: what-how-negotiation
 published: 2023-10-23
 description: >